iwatkot/maps4fs/README.md

 3. [Blender Exporter Plugins](https://gdn.giants-software.com/downloads.php) - the official plugins for exporting models from Blender to i3d format (the format used in the Farming Simulator).
 4. [QGIS](https://qgis.org/download/) - the open-source GIS software that you can use to obtain high-resolution satellite images for your map.
 5. [CompressPngCom](https://www.compresspng.com/) - the online tool to compress the PNG images.
 May be useful to reduce the size of the satellite images.
 6. [AnyConv](https://anyconv.com/png-to-dds-converter/) - the online tool to convert the PNG images to the DDS format.
-You'll need this format for the textures, icons, overview and preview images.
+You'll need this format for the textures, icons, overview, and preview images.

 ## Bugs and feature requests
 ➡️ Please, before creating an issue or asking some questions, check the [FAQ](docs/FAQ.md) section.<br>